DohaRagab1/WeatherForecasting/README.md

 ```

 ### 3. Initialize the Flask server
 Run `app.py` to initialize the server and open the current URL (in the terminal, Flask server).
-You can see the main route, and navigate to the health route to check the server.
+You can see the main route, and select the suitable way to upload your data files.

-### 4. Test with json request
-You can test with examples of json requests in `Test folder` or your own requests.
-Run `testjson.py` but change the path of the json file.
-You will get the predictions from the model for the upcoming 10 hours.

-### 5. Test with CSV files
+### 4. Test with CSV files
 You can test with examples of csv files in `Test folder` or your own file.
-Run `testcsv.py` but change the path of the csv file.
-You will get the predictions from the model for the upcoming 10 hours.

-### 6. Convert from CSV to json file (*Optional*)
-If you have CSV file, you can convert it to json file directly using `convert.py` but consider changing the paths of the files.
+After pressing the CSV button, browse to the csv file and press predict button to get the model predictions.

+### 5. Test with JSON files
+You can test with examples of json files in `Test folder` or your own file.
+After pressing the json button, browse to the json file and press predict button to get the model predictions.

+## Code Overview

+### App.py
+This is the main python file that deploys the model.
+It creates the Flask app and defines the different routes.
+It loads the model and get the predictions from it.
+It also preprocesses and postprocesses the data before and after sending to the model.

+### Templates Folder
+It contains different html files to make a friendly user interface for each stage.

+#### Index.html
+This is the main page that asks the user to select the suitable way to upload data.
+Based on the pressed button, it directs the user to different URL.

+#### UploadCSV.html
+It has two buttons: one to browse files to upload csv file and the other to get the model predictions.
+It displays the model predictions or if there's any error with the file.
+It has a hyperlink to get back to the home page.

+#### UploadJSON.html
+It has two buttons: one to browse files to upload json file and the other to get the model predictions.
+It displays the model predictions or if there's any error with the file.
+It has a hyperlink to get back to the home page.

+#### Result.html
+It gets the model predictions and displays them in a well-formatted table.
+It has a hyperlink to get back to the home page.

+### Statics Folder
+It contains style.css file for the style and overall design of the project.

+### Test Folder
+It contains several csv and json files to test our model.
+You can test with your own files or upload directly from this folder.